coma112/User-19fff/README.md

 [🌊] Java, HTML, CSS, JS
 [🌊] IT Student from Hungary
-[🌊] Currently working on MagicNetwork development
+[🌊] Currently working on MagicNetwork's development